spiffe/java-spiffe/java-spiffe-provider/README.md

 See [HttpsServer example](src/main/java/spiffe/provider/examples/HttpsServer.java).

-Alternatively, a different Workload API address can be used by passing it to the X509Source creation method, and a `Supplier` of a list of accepted SPIFFE IDs can be provided as part of the `SslContextOptions`:
+Alternatively, a different Workload API address can be used by passing it to the X509Source creation method, and a `Supplier` of a Set of accepted SPIFFE IDs can be provided as part of the `SslContextOptions`:

 ```
     X509SourceOptions sourceOptions = X509SourceOptions